-Is a Revocable Living Trust Right for you?
+Is a Revocable Living Trust Right for You?
 These Estate Planning tools are not cookie-cutter documents that are good for everyone.
 A careful analysis of your goals, assets, and applicable taxes is necessary to determine if the cost of setting up a Revocable Living Trust is worth the benefits.

-If you attended a seminar whose theme was that everyone needs a Revocable Living Trust, then you are lucky to have escaped with your wallet.
-Were you were told that a Revocable Living Trust would avoid Estate Taxes and creditors?
+If you attended a seminar whose theme was that everyone needs a Revocable Living Trust, you are lucky to have escaped with your wallet.
+Were you told that a Revocable Living Trust would avoid Estate Taxes and creditors?
 If so, you were lucky your car still was in the lot when you came out.

 So first, let’s debunk the most prevalent Revocable Living Trust lies and half-truths.

-Because the trust is “revocable,” the assets are considered yours when evaluating Medicaid eligibility.
-Use of an “Irrevocable Trust” where you have no right to the assets you gave away into the trust could shelter your assets, but never a “Revocable” trust.
+Because the Trust is “revocable,” the assets are considered yours when evaluating Medicaid eligibility.
+Use of an “Irrevocable Trust” where you have no right to the assets you gave away into the Trust could shelter your assets, but never a “Revocable” trust.
 Again, for further proof, review the Medicaid website.

 Further, as the years pass, you will likely change your investments.
-You may buy a new CD, or open a new checking account.
+You may buy a new CD or open a new checking account.
 Make these changes with the overall Revocable Living Trust plan in mind.
-Otherwise, you might undermine the goals, which caused you to form the trust in the first place.
+Otherwise, you might undermine the goals, which caused you to form the Trust in the first place.

 A thorough analysis of if a Revocable Living Trust is right for you begins with some necessary information.
 This article is meant to give you the truth about Revocable Living Trusts.
-It is not a complete analysis of your particular situation, which can only come with an interview with a competent Estate Planning Lawyer.
-An experienced Estate Planning Attorney will obtain a clear understanding of your assets, family standing, and your testamentary goals.
+It is not a complete analysis of your situation, which can only come with an interview with a competent Estate Planning Lawyer.
+An experienced Estate Planning Attorney will obtain a clear understanding of your assets, family standing, and testamentary goals.
 Our Estate Planning Lawyers do this analysis every day in free consultations.

-A Revocable Living Trust is designed to hold title to your various assets (bank accounts, real estate, personal property) during your lifetime for your benefit, and then manage and dispose of your assets after your death.
+A Revocable Living Trust is designed to hold title to your assets (bank accounts, real estate, personal property) during your lifetime for your benefit and then manage and dispose of your assets after your death.
 If structured correctly, a Revocable Living Trust may completely replace your Will.
 If you properly arrange all your assets leaving nothing in your name at your death, there is no need to file your Will with the state.
 Probate is avoided.

 Does a Revocable Trust still sound like a good fit for you?
 Then the next question you should ask is the cost.
 Then analyze the charge against Probate’s expense.
 Is it cheaper to use the Probate Process, or is it more economical to pay for the Revocable Living Trust avoiding the Probate Process?